 The Red Fort is a historical fortification in the national capital of New Delhi.
-Located in the center of the city, it was the main residence of the emperors of the Mughal dynasty.
+Located in the centre of the city, it was the main residence of the emperors of the Mughal dynasty.
 It was constructed by Shah Jahan in the year 1939 as a result of a capital shift from Agra to Delhi.
-This imposing piece of architecture derives its name from its impregnable red sandstone walls.
-In addition to accommodating the emperors and their households, it was the ceremonial and political center of the Mughal state and the setting for events critically impacting the region.
+Teachers love to bring their students here to teach them about an integral monument of India's rich history.

 Located in the Parliament Street, south Connaught Circle of New Delhi, Jantar Mantar is a vast observatory built to help and improve upon the studies of time and space as was known.
-It was built by Maharaja Jai Singh in the year 1724 and forms a part of a collection of five such observatories located in Jaipur, Ujjain, Varanasi and Mathura.
-Delhi's Jantar Mantar consists of 13 architectural astronomy instruments which can be used to compile the astronomical tables and to predict the movement and timings of the sun, moon and planets.
+Young children are constantly fascinated by its significance and aptly love to partake in the observatory tours here.
 The intelligent construction and placement of these instruments allowed the observer to note the position of heavenly bodies with their naked eye alone.

-Located near the Safdarjung tomb and Khan Market of Delhi, the Lodhi Garden is a luscious garden that houses the tombs of Sayyid ruler Mohammed Shah and Lodhi king Sikandar Lodhi.
+Located near the Safdarjung Tomb and Khan Market of Delhi, the Lodhi Garden is a sprawling garden that houses the tombs of Sayyid ruler Mohammed Shah and Lodhi King Sikandar Lodhi.
 The construction of this great work of architecture took place under the Lodhi reign sometime in the 15th century.
 In addition to encompassing the final resting place of two great leaders, the Lodhi Garden also has the Shisha Gumbad and Bara Gumbad within its perimeter.
-The architecture here shows a mix of work by Sayyidis and Lodhis and is the epitome of magnificent engineering that echoes of Delhi's illustrious history.
-Currently, this place is maintained by the Archaeological Survey of India.
+The architecture here shows a mix of work by Sayyidis and Lodhis.

 The soaring and brave tower that allures tourists despite being destroyed by ravages of natural apocalypses several times, Qutub Minar is the tallest individual tower in the world and second tallest monument of Delhi.
 A UNESCO World Heritage Site, it is located in Mehrauli and its construction was started in 1192 by Qutb Ud-Din-Aibak, founder of Delhi Sultanate.
-Later, the tower was built by various rulers over the centuries.
-The sight of this glorious monument takes you back to the rich history of India.
+Later, the tower was completed by various rulers over the centuries.

 Worlds of Wonder Water Park is an entertainment park in Delhi, and it is one of the best of its kind.
-Located inside the Great India Place Mall in Noida, it is one of the best places to enjoy a thrilling yet relaxing day out.
-Spanning over an enormous area of 10 acres, this park hosts 23 exciting attractions that enthral all its visitors with endless joy and gaiety.
-This park has upped the game of thrill and adventure to another level by housing activities that cater to every visitor- be it an adventure monger looking for thrill and excitement or a shy newbie who is reluctant to get on rollercoasters.
+Located inside the Great India Place Mall in Noida, it is one of the best places for a school trip.
+The park hosts 23 exciting rides that enthral all its visitors with endless joy and gaiety.

 The Teen Murti Bhavan is a splendid and historical architecture located in the Indian capital city of New Delhi.
 This magnificent structure was built in the year 1930 by British architect Robert Torr Russel as a part of the new capital city and served as the residence of the Commander-in-Chief of the British Indian Army.
 After Independence, it was converted into the residence of the Indian Prime Minister, who was Pt.
 Jawahar Lal Nehru at that time.